tbrowder/DateTime-US/README.md

 Todo
 ====

-Provide handling for the exceptions to use of DST where indicated.
+Provide handling for the exceptions to the use of DST where indicated.

 Note
 ====